New England overflows with ghost stories.

 The New England coast brims with life and legend, from ghost ships to eerie lighthouses.

 But as much as New England is known for its ghosts, its also known for its seafood.
 At Maine Lobster Now, we bring high-quality, fresh seafood straight to your door.
-If you are craving a non-spooky part of New England coastal culture, browse our premium products including Alaskan King Crab and Maine lobster.
+If you are craving a non-spooky part of New England coastal culture, browse our premium products including Alaskan king crab and Maine lobster.